Impacted By The LRQA Decision? Here Is How We Can Help

 The LRQA has advised clients to seek an alternative notified body.
 Clients of the LRQA have been issued with 90 days’ notice in recent days.

 The moves of both LRQA and QS Zurich to exit from the device sector, comes at a time when the capacity of notified bodies to take on new clients is under question.
-Find out how we can help just after this video (the video was recorded before the announcement by QS Zurich that they intend to exit the NB sector).

 Identifying and engaging with a notified body in such a tight timeframe will be challenging.
 Our medical devices experts can assist you in the selection of a notified body and they can engage with the notified body on your behalf.

 We have been assisting a number of our clients since LRQA and QS Zurich have made their announcements.
 If you would like to discuss issues relating to your device and seek our assistance in identifying a new notified body or if you have any questions about the notified bodies issue, then please call us on 00353 52 61 76 706 or complete the form below and we will get back to you.

 Acorn Regulatory offers a full suite of services to medical device and IVD companies.
 Our expert team assists companies in making the transition from the MDD to MDR.
 We also offer EU authorised Representative services.

 Further Reading on MDR

 We have produced a drug device guide that looks at the issue.
 It also considers the issue in relation to the changes for drug device combination products in relation to the Medical Device Regulations.
 You can download the guide here.